ShinyTrinkets/twofold.ts/docs/variables.md

 In this example, all the following tags will receive the "servers" object and `ip="10.0.0.1"`.

 The **toml** tag must be a double-tag.
 You can load the TOML into a group name just like the `set` and `json` tags, by specifying the group name as a zero prop.

-TOML data will be merged with any other `set`, `json` or `import` data declared later.
+TOML data will be merged with any other `set`, `json` or `import` data declared before.

 ## Import variables